angelinaFri/audiobloom/README.md

 - **Playback Speed Control:** Adjust the speed of audio playback to suit your listening preferences.
 - **Audio Skipping:** Jump forward or backward in the audio track to replay or skip sections.

+### TODO

+- Fix issue with autoplay in reader mode while swiping chapters not working.
+- Cover with more integration tests.
+- Split the project into modules using SPM (Swift Package Manager).

 ## Technologies Used

 - **UI:** SwiftUI